 - a.
-Check rotating components for adequate clearance (wheel alignment procedures are on page 15) and direction of rotation.
-Judge CW and CCW looking from drive side. - b.
+Check rotating component for adequate clearance and direction of rotation.
+See page 6 for the wheel alignment procedure.
+See top of plate for wheel direction. - b.
 Check proper belt tension and pulley alignment. - c.
 Check installation and anchoring. - d.
-Check fan bearings.
+Check fan bearings. - e.
+Check that cooling tube is in place and well sealed.